imgag/ngs-bits/doc/tools/BedCoverage.md

 	                  Default value: 'false'
 	  -threads <int>  Number of threads used.
 	                  Default value: '1'
+	  -random_access  Use random access via index to get reads from BAM/CRAM instead of chromosome-wise sweep.
+Random access is quite slow, so use it only if a small subset of the file needs to be accessed.
+	                  Default value: 'false'
+	  -debug          Enable debug output.
+	                  Default value: 'false'

 	Special parameters:
 	  --help          Shows this help and exits.